 A player's reliability score is calculated as a percentage between 1 and 100, with 100 percent being fully reliable.
 A reliability score of at least 60 percent means you have a reliable rating.
 Both singles and doubles ratings have a corresponding reliability score.

 The reliability score measures how confident DUPR is that a player's rating is an accurate representation of their current level based on match history and connectivity to the population.
-New players will have lower reliability scores, players that have more results and play frequently will have higher reliability scores.
+New players will have lower reliability scores; players that have more results and play frequently will have higher reliability scores.

-If a player has a reliability score of 60 percent or higher, it means the system is confident in the accuracy of a player’s rating.
-Reliability scores that are lower than 60 percent indicates that more results need to be entered into the system.
+If a player has a reliability score of 60 percent or higher, it means the system is confident in the accuracy of a player's rating.
+Reliability scores that are lower than 60 percent indicate that more results need to be entered into the system.
 A rating of 100 percent is considered to be fully reliable, but anything above 60 percent is a good reliability score.

 A reliability score provides a measure of how confident DUPR is about your rating.
 Players who have more results in DUPR will have a more reliable rating because there are more match results to offer a more in-depth view of your ability.
 A player who is just starting out will have a lower reliability score because DUPR does not have as many results to analyze.
-As players play more and share their results with DUPR, their rating becomes more and more accurate, and their reliability score will go up.

 Play more.
 Your match count and the recency of those matches are a big component of your Reliability Score.
 But not all matches are equal in how much new information they provide to the accuracy of your rating.
 In order to make your rating more reliable, focus on playing matches that satisfy the following criteria:

-What are the steps I can take to get a passing Reliability Score?
+What Are the Steps I Can Take to Get a Passing Reliability Score?

 There are many ways to get a passing reliability score (60 percent).
 The key here is that there are many paths you can take to make your rating more reliable, but some paths might require more matches than others.
 The biggest takeaway is to play frequently and against a broad group of players, so that DUPR's system has more information on your performance.